 Freelancing has become a hugely popular career choice.
 However, many people have misunderstandings of the whole concept of what freelancing is, and what working on freelance jobs will be like.
-This has led to some people venturing into freelance life with unrealistic expectations, only to realize they had it all wrong.
+This has led to some people venturing into freelance life with unrealistic expectations, only to realise they had it all wrong.

-Having the wrong idea about freelancing, might affect your judgment immensely if you are thinking about becoming a freelancer.
+Having the wrong idea about freelancing, might affect your judgement immensely if you are thinking about becoming a freelancer.
 For those who are already freelancing, you might be familiar with what happens when you tell a person what you do for a living.

 This article explores nine of the most common myths about freelance jobs and will help you get the facts straight.

 1. You work in your pyjamas all day

 When you’re a freelancer, the urge to work in your PJs is there.
 But most will not work in their PJs all day.
 A freelancer will try their best to create a work environment that encourages productivity.